mdn/serviceworker-cookbook/strategy-embedded-fallback/README.md

 is not available.

 ## Solution
-Embed or cache the fallback resources and serve them in case of failure while serving resources.
+Embed fallback content and serve it in case of failure while requesting resources.

 ## Category
 Caching strategies